Clifford, West Yorkshire: Religion

 There are three churches in Clifford.
 The Anglican church dedicated to St Luke on high ground at the western end of the village is built in the Gothic style of architecture and was consecrated by the Archbishop of York in 1842.
 The church cost £1200 raised by subscription and the site was donated by George Lane-Fox.
 The Wesleyan Methodists built a chapel, and the Roman Catholics built St Edward King and Confessor Catholic Church to serve the population of Irish workers that came to work in Grimstons flax mill established in the village in 1831.
 The Grimston, Clifford and Vavasour families contributed to the cost of building the church.

 Economy

 Clifford has two public houses The Albion and The Old Star) and a fish and chip shop (Clifford Fisheries).
 There were no other shops or businesses in 2009 as the post office had been converted into houses.

 Public houses

-The Old Star is a historic multi room pub owned and operated by Samuel Smith's Old Brewery.
+The Old Star is a historic multi room pub owned and operated by Samuel Smith Old Brewery.
 The Albion is situated on the edge of the village is run under lease from Enterprise Inns.